Capstone-BPRZ/rbaskets/README.md

 # rbaskets
-This is a collaborative work  to create a simple request baskd et to catch HTTP requests.
-This utilizes React and Typescript on the froeSQL and ntenand Typescript on the backend.
-The databases are a mix of PostgrMongoDB
+This is a collaborative work to create a simple request basket to catch HTTP requests.
+This utilizes React and Typescript on the front end and Typescript on the backend.
+The databases are a mix of PostgreSQl and MongoDB